Robert Gottlieb: Criticism

 Despite his resume, Gottlieb had a reputation among some for his inflated self-regard.
-Tina Brown, who would later succeed Gottlieb as editor of The New Yorker, wrote in her published diary of one negative impression.
+Tina Brown, who would later succeed Gottlieb as editor of The New Yorker, wrote in her published diary of one such negative impression.
 After a late 1987 interaction, she wrote that despite his skill as a reader and editor, she found him to be "so self-admiring and glib."
 Toni Morrison said in an interview that he had "an enormous ego," but that it often helped him when working with stubborn or self-important authors.

 In a 2001 LA Times article by Linton Weeks, Gottlieb was referred by an unnamed author he had worked with as "the nicest guy in the world.
 Except for when he isn’t."
 Minute issues could excite him more easily than others, according to the author.
 In Turn Every Page, author Robert Caro speaks of his and Gottlieb's mutually terrible "tempers," which are driven, he feels, from a desire to find the best version of the book at hand.

 Personal life

 He was the son of Charles Gottlieb, a lawyer, and Martha (née Keen), a teacher.
 Gottlieb married Muriel Higgins in 1952; they had one child, Roger.
 In 1969, Gottlieb married Maria Tucci, an actress whose father, the novelist Niccolò Tucci, was one of Gottlieb's writers.
 They had two children: Lizzie Gottlieb, a film director, and Nicholas (Nicky), who is the subject of one of his sister's documentary films, Today's Man.
 He had residences in Manhattan, Miami, and Paris.
-Nick is the son of Linda Gottlieb not Maria's son.

 For many years, Gottlieb was associated with the New York City Ballet, serving as a member of its board of directors.
 He published many books by people from the dance world, including Mikhail Baryshnikov and Margot Fonteyn.
 He was also a member of the Board of Trustees of the Miami City Ballet.

+Gottlieb began a collection of Lucite bags and purses from the 1940s that he maintained until his death.
+He started to accumulate the accessories in the 1980s from flea markets after finding them to "amusing, such impractical objects."
+In 1988, Gottlieb featured 92 such bags, from 1949-1959 in the photo book A Certain Style.
+The collection—along with similar sets of "3-D dog posters, obscure Barbie dolls, and macramé owls"— was remembered as representing Gottlieb's "zappy" sense of humor.

 On June 14, 2023, Gottlieb died in a hospital in Manhattan, at the age of 92.